-5. Exhibitors, unless otherwise indicated, will be issued TWO interpret these conditions and regulations and arbitrarily one time admission passes upon delivery of entries.
-The exhibitor is responsible to pick up their passes when they delivery their entries.
+5. Exhibitors, unless otherwise indicated, will be issued ONE or connected with or incident to the fair.
+Also to refuse and one time admission pass upon delivery of entries.
+The exhibitor is responsible to pick up their pass when they delivery their entries.
 No refunds or exceptions will be given.